 Vinny Meets the Goats - Safety Line & Shaping

-Vinny is a sixteen month old Cameo x Milan pup.
+Vinny is a sixteen-month-old Cameo x Milan pup.
 He had never seen an adult goat until we brought him to this pair of retired dairy goat girls.
 These goats are new to the ranch; Vinny is only the second Maremma we have brought into their field.
 This introduction went well, for both species.

-Often, in our training sessions with both dogs and livestock, the livestock show us when it is time to end the session.
-In the video above, the goats are calm and slightly curious of Vinny, for most of the time we are in with them.
+Often, in our training sessions with both dogs and livestock, the livestock shows us when it is time to end the session.
+In the video above, the goats are calm and slightly curious of Vinny, for most of the time, we are in with them.
 But then, for whatever reason, they got springy and traveled to the bottom of the field, away from Vinny.
 I didn't see any action on Vinny's part that prompted their change in demeanor.
 I may just have a lot more to learn about goat behavior.
-But they got speedy and Vinny became fast as well.
+But they got speedy, and Vinny became fast as well.
 He may have become excited because they were, or he may have been confused by their behavior and concerned.
 He went on the offense a bit, in that he barked, growled a little, and bounced at the girls; this is Vinny asking questions.

 Now, think about this.....

-Almost always, when we do these introductions and I share them with you, you see "easy" dogs, and it often looks like the handler isn't really doing much.
+Almost always, when we do these introductions, and I share them with you, you see "easy" dogs, and it often looks like the handler isn't really doing much.
 No problem, right?
 You can do this, right?
 How would your current LGD react in a situation such as the one in the video, given your current level of training history with him?